 -

-Residential Proxy (Resip) Detection: Only 13.11% of organizations currently use this technology, but many plan to implement it soon to address this emerging threat.
+Residential Proxy (Resip) Detection: Only 13.11% of organisations currently use this technology, although many plan to implement it to address residential proxy traffic.

 -

-Credential Stuffing Concerns: Businesses are planning various measures to combat this persistent threat, including bot protection, MFA, and checking credentials against known breaches.
+Credential Stuffing Concerns: Businesses are planning measures to reduce credential stuffing risk, including bot protection, MFA, and checking credentials against known breaches.

 -

-Mobile Security Gap: Low adoption of Web Application and API Protection (WAAP) suggests potential vulnerabilities in mobile application security.
+Mobile Security Gap: Low adoption of Web Application and API Protection (WAAP) suggests gaps in mobile application security.

 -

-Executive vs. Engineer Priorities: The survey revealed differences in cybersecurity priorities between these two groups, highlighting the need for a comprehensive approach.
+Executive vs. Engineer Priorities: The survey showed different cybersecurity priorities between executives and engineers.